reduxjs/react-redux/docs/api/hooks.md

 title: Hooks
 sidebar_label: Hooks
 hide_title: true
+description: 'API > Hooks: the `useSelector` and `useDispatch` hooks`'
 ---

+&nbsp;

 # Hooks

 React's new ["hooks" APIs](https://reactjs.org/docs/hooks-intro.html) give function components the ability to use local component state, execute side effects, and more.
 React also lets us write [custom hooks](https://reactjs.org/docs/hooks-custom.html), which let us extract reusable hooks to add our own behavior on top of React's built-in hooks.

 React Redux includes its own custom hook APIs, which allow your React components to subscribe to the Redux store and dispatch actions.

 :::tip